-5) Requests should specify which in-kind services are being sought and offered.
-The services available from the Office of Career and Professional Development under reciprocal agreement are: (1) Access to online job postings through Symplicity (2) Access to OCPD Resource Library.
+3.)
+The service available from the Office of Career and Professional Development under reciprocal agreement is: access to online job postings through Symplicity period not to exceed three months.
 Due to the large demand for reciprocity with Washington, DC area schools, counseling services are not available to students.

-10) The Office of Career and Professional Development may choose to terminate reciprocity privileges of individuals who violate these regulations or misuse our facilities and services at any given time.
+6.)
+The Office of Career and Profressional Development may choose to terminate reciprocity privileges of individuals who violate these regulations or misuse our facilities and services at any given time.

 Last Updated: January 2015